National Association of Elevator Contractors

 If this Association is dissolved at any time, no part of its funds or property shall inure to or among its members; but after payment of all indebtedness of the organization, all surplus funds and properties shall be donated to another non-profit, tax exempt organization with similar objectives.

 The rules contained in the most recently available edition of Robert’s Rules of Order Newly Revised shall govern the Association in all cases in which they are not inconsistent with these Bylaws and any special rules of order, which the Association may adopt.

 The seal herein impressed is hereby adopted as the corporate seal of the Corporation.

 It shall not be within the authority of the Board of Directors to fund any labor negotiations.

 ARTICLE XV AMENDMENTS

 Section 1.
 Proposed amendments to these Bylaws must be signed by at least ten (10) percent of the Contractor members.

 Section 2.
-Such proposed amendments must then be submitted to the Board of Directors, through the Association Secretary, at least Ninety (90) days before the Annual Meeting, and to all of the membership by mail at least sixty (60) days before the Annual Meeting.
+Such proposed amendments must then be submitted to the Board of Directors, through the Association Secretary, at least Ninety (90) days before the Annual Meeting, and to all of the membership at least sixty (60) days before the Annual Meeting.